 Roles and Responsibilities:

-Creates, commissions, and dissolves GITs and Action Teams as needed and designates GIT Chairs.
+Creates, commissions, and dissolves GITs and Action Teams as needed and designates GIT Chairs and Action Team leaders.

 Formally accepts the Management Strategies as complete, subject to PSC approval.

 Responsible for overseeing the implementation of the Management Strategies through the GITs and Action Teams.
 Approves revised or additional Management Strategies.